 you shall fear evil no more.

 The Greek appellation Kecharitomene implies, that by the foreseen merits of Christ, God removed His judgment on mankind from Mary when He preserved her free from the stain of original sin.
 Suffering and death were no longer penalties exacted upon her because of her exemption from sin.
-Suffering and death entered the world on the condition that all have sinned being descendants of Adam (Rom 5:12).
+Suffering and death entered the world on the condition that all have sinned being descendants of Adam (Romans 5:12).
 So, Mary had no cause to fear these evils, since she was preserved free from all the moral ill-effects of original sin and remained personally sinless throughout her life by the efficacy of all God’s actual graces.
 She did suffer and choose to die to perfectly emulate her Son, but suffering and death were not exacted as penalties on her.

 Hence, the basic thought of the Greek perfect tense is that the progress of an action has been completed and the results of the action are continuing in full effect.
 The progress of the action has reached its culmination and the finished results are now in existence.
 Unlike the English perfect tense which is used to express actions that began in the past and continue in the present, the Greek perfect tense indicates the continuation and present state of a completed past action.
 For instance, Galatians 2:20 should be translated as “I am in a present state of having been crucified with Christ,” indicating that not only was Paul crucified with Christ in the past, but he is existing now in that present condition.
 The apostle continues: “The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
 The Greek perfect tense has to do with the person’s present condition or state that has resulted in the past.

 And so, St. Luke is telling us that the grace Mary was endowed with in the past was the state of grace she continued to exist in at the Annunciation.
-Theologically, we may assume that Mary remained in this state of grace after the angel departed since he left as soon as Mary consented to be the mother of the Lord, for which reason God highly favored her with His grace (Lk 1:38).
+Theologically, we may assume that Mary remained in this state of grace after the angel departed since he left as soon as Mary consented to be the mother of the Lord, for which reason God highly favored her with His grace (Luke 1:38).
 Nor was Mary endowed with this singular grace upon conceiving Christ.
 In Luke 1:30, the angel does say: “Fear not Mary, for you have found favor (grace) with God.”
 Mary’s permanent state of grace was the result of a completed past action prior to the Annunciation, which reasonably would have occurred at the instant God created her soul and predestined her to glory because of her election to the Divine Maternity.

-God commissioned the angel to call the Blessed Virgin Mary by the name Kecharitomene upon greeting her because of her singular and most perfect form of redemption (Isa 43:1).
+God commissioned the angel to call the Blessed Virgin Mary by the name Kecharitomene upon greeting her because of her singular and most perfect form of redemption (Isaiah 43:1).
 By the merits of her divine Son, his mediation was absolutely perfect by exempting his most blessed Mother from incurring the universal debt of sin rather than having her debt remitted.
-In honor of his Mother, the Lord had done “great things” for her from the first moment of her conception in the womb (Lk 1:49).
+In honor of his Mother, the Lord had done “great things” for her from the first moment of her conception in the womb (Luke 1:49).

 In his Apostolic Constitution, Ineffabilis Deus, 8 December 1854, Pope Pius lX cites the Divine Maternity as the “Supreme reason for the privilege” of the Immaculate Conception.
-We should keep in mind that when God predestined Mary to be the mother of Christ our Lord (Lk 1:43), He knew that she would pronounce her Fiat that first instant He fashioned and sanctified her soul.
+We should keep in mind that when God predestined Mary to be the mother of Christ our Lord (Luke 1:43), He knew that she would pronounce her Fiat that first instant He fashioned and sanctified her soul.
 The perfect tense itself does not function to indicate that this state of grace will necessarily continue to exist after the present time.
 Paul continues to be in the state of being crucified with Christ on condition that Christ lives in him, and while he lives his life “by faith in the Son of God,” just as Mary continues to be in the state of sanctifying grace and justified before God provided she is the mother of our Divine Lord.
-God clothed the Mother of the Son with “garments of salvation” and arrayed her in a “robe of righteousness” so that she would be worthiest of being the Mother of God (Isa 61:10).
+God clothed the Mother of the Son with “garments of salvation” and arrayed her in a “robe of righteousness” so that she would be worthiest of being the Mother of God (Isaiah 61:10).

 We should keep in mind that the expression kecharitomene is in the vocative case.
 Kecharitomene is the name the angel gives Mary when he first greets her.
 The name defines who she is in her standing before God as our Lord’s mother.
 So, the state of grace in which Mary continues to exist at the time of the Annunciation can be of enduring and permanent quality.
 In Scripture, the names God gives his servants (Abram-Abraham, Sarai-Sarah, Jacob-Israel, Simon-Peter, Saul-Paul) refer to their defining characteristics as God’s servants.
 The name Sarah (“exalted princess” in ancient Hebrew), for example, points to her status of being the Matriarch of the Covenant, who prefigures the Davidic Queen Mother (Gebirah) and ultimately the Blessed Virgin Mary, Queen of Heaven.

 The epithet Kecharitomene points to something essential about Mary’s interior being and position with God.
 She isn’t simply described as being full of grace but is called “full of grace;” she embodies in her person what it means to be completely, perfectly and perpetually endowed with sanctifying or justifying grace.
 The names God gives His servants are permanent and originate from all eternity in accord with His design.
 Grammatically and linguistically, therefore, we must keep both the verb tense and the form of the case in mind to fully understand what God is revealing to us by the designation Kecharitomene.
-The perfect tense is being used here in an extraordinary way that never is for any person in the Scriptures, save the Blessed Virgin Mary, Mother of God (Isa 7:14; Lk 1:35).
+The perfect tense is being used here in an extraordinary way that never is for any person in the Scriptures, save the Blessed Virgin Mary, Mother of God.